 Crawford Lake Conservation Area

-Crawford Lake is a beautiful place to walk and appreciate nature with plenty of birds and wildlife to see.
+Crawford Lake is a beautiful place to walk and appreciate nature, with plenty of birds and wildlife.
 Its unique hiking features are the lovely indigenous sculptures gracefully littered throughout the walking paths.

 The other highlight is the reconstructed Iroquois village which is a great place to see how Native Americans lived in the past.
 You’ll be able to learn about their daily life by visiting the reconstructed longhouses.
 In addition, there are also interpretive programs available that explain the cultural significance of each building.

 We first discovered Crawford Lake during our weekend getaway in Burlington, and quite honestly, this is one of our favourite places.